Trevor16gordon/deep-rl-spectrum-access/README.md

 Complete observability would mean that agents would have a history of all agents and their chosen actions.
 This would require some ledger and ability for all agents to read it.
 More realistically, I consider the following scenarios:

-#### Aggregate
-Each agent can see the status of all frequency channels with a 1 for successful transmissions, 2 for collisions and 0 for available.

 #### Own Actions
 Observation type where each agent has the least amount of information from the evnvironment.
 Each agent can see a one hot encoded vector of it's own chosen actions and whether it got a reward.
 0 for no transmission.
 1 for successful transmissions. -1 for a collision.

+#### Channel Status
+Each agent can see whether there is communication or not on every channel.
+Channel is 0 for available and 1 for busy.
+Agents can not distuinguish between successful transmisions or collisions on a frequency band.

-#### Aggregate2
+#### Aggregate
-Includes the concatenation of all info from Aggregate and Own Actions
+Includes the concatenation of all info from Own Actions and Channel Status

-#### Aggregate3
-Like Aggregate2 but the visibility into channel state is limited.
-Agents here can't distinguish whether busy channels include successful transmissions or collisions.

 ### The Reward Model